-As a result of the long-term incentive compensation and short-term incentive compensation programs, a significant portion of the executive officers' compensation is weighted towards variable compensation.
-The Compensation Committee believes that allocation of a significant portion of total compensation to variable compensation, balancing multiple award types, encourages our executives to take appropriate risks aimed at improving company performance and building long-term shareholder value as well as encourages our executives to remain committee to the growth of our organization for the long-term.
+A significant portion of the executive officers' compensation is performance-based compensation as a result of the long-term incentive compensation and short-term incentive compensation programs.
+The Compensation Committee believes that allocation of a meaningful portion of total compensation to variable compensation and the majority of it being performance based as well as balancing multiple award types, encourages our executives to (i) take appropriate risks aimed at improving Company performance, (ii) build long-term shareholder value, and (iii) remain committee to the growth of our organization for the long-term.